-LPC Supervision Texas
+LPC & LMFT Supervision Texas

-Clinical Supervision For LPC Associates
+Clinical Supervision For LPC & LMFT Associates

 This is a photo of a black canvas that says grow with us and has potted plants around it.
 This photo is to encourage LPC-associates to begin LPC Supervision with Latasha Teamer, a black LPC supervisor in Texas.